rumca-js/Django-link-archive/README.md

  - Add a new source
  - paste the instance B address, the JSON address link
  - the system should suggest source type to be of JSON

-## Manual import

-Scenario to import sources from a other instance:
- - find sources in the other instance.
-It should be at "Sources" menu button, by default
- - select which sources you would like to export, you can select a filter
- - click 'Show as JSON', it should produce a nice JSON output
- - copy link URL of that instance, of that JSON output
- - navigate to your instance
- - select 'Admin' page
- - select 'Import from URL', and paste URL

-Scenario to import links from a other instance:
- - find links in the other instance.
-It should be at "Search" menu button, by default
- - select which links you would like to export, you can select a filter, like a date, tag. etc.
- - click 'Show as JSON', it should produce a nice JSON output
- - copy link URL of that instance, of that JSON output
- - navigate to your instance
- - select 'Admin' page
- - select 'Import from URL', and paste URL

 # User management [under construction]